 We recommend including the following information in an RFI to make it easier to compare responses:

-- The capacity (MW) or annual energy output (MWh) of the solar project you are looking to procure (this could be a goal set by your city or the approximate capacity determined in Phase 4.
-The RFI could help inform your estimates of the solar capacity available on each municipal site)
+- The capacity (MW) or annual energy output (MWh) of the solar project you are looking to procure (this could be a goal set by your city or the approximate capacity determined in the Siting and Potential section; the RFI could help inform your estimates of the solar capacity available on each municipal site).

 - Clarity about whether the developer, utility, or city will own the RECs from the solar installation.